 I came across an interesting article entitled “Everything You Need To Know About Video Production Costs.”

-While the focus of this controlbooth.tv post today is not about production costs per se, I do want to highlight some of the statistics quoted in the Storyhunter article, which I think we involved with House of Worship video production would be wise to consider.
+While the focus of this controlbooth.tv post is not about production costs per se, I do want to highlight some of the statistics quoted in the Storyhunter article, which I think we who are involved with House of Worship video production would be wise to consider.

-The article highlights, surveys have found that 79% of consumers prefer learning about a product or service through viewing a video as opposed to reading text.
+The article highlights surveys have found that 79% of consumers prefer learning about a product or service through viewing a video as opposed to reading text.
 Conversion rates (a term used when a viewer makes the decision to buy a product or is positively influenced to move forward with the value proposition) after watching videos can be as high as 84%!
 The Storyhunter author goes on, “Unless, of course, you’re churning out low-quality video that damages your brand image.
-Brightcove gathered some vital statistics on how low-quality video has a negative impact.
+Brightcove (a video distribution platform providing content delivery network services) gathered vital statistics on how low-quality video has a negative impact.
 They found that 62% of consumers have a negative perception of a brand after experiencing a poor-quality video, while 60% no longer want to engage with the brand and 23% hesitate to make a purchase.
 In fact, publishing a low-quality video is actually worse than not publishing video at all.
 A cheap video will make your brand seem cheap.”

 While some in the House of Worship market will argue that we are not selling a product, I would counter that we are attempting to communicate messages effectively.
 There is a correlation between appropriate production quality and communication efficacy.